David Hurles: Photographs

-Hurles chose to downplay technical fireworks with his camera in order to focus on the emotional pyrotechnics of his models.
+In his photography, Hurles prioritized raw emotion over technical polish.
 His models, picked up on the street or sent to him by referral, would come to his apartment, get naked, and masturbate.
 Usually they were shot solo, and with an erection; the amount paid depended on "the size of your dick and whether you could get it up in front of the camera."
-They were distinguished by "attitude" - straight, in your face, angry, contemptuous of fags, dangerous, smoking cigars, giving the finger, flexing their biceps.
-"Rough trade is too tame a word", was the description of John Calendo.
+They were distinguished by "attitude": straight, in your face, angry, contemptuous of fags, dangerous, smoking cigars, giving the finger, flexing their biceps.
+"Rough trade is too tame a word", wrote John Calendo.
 Getting robbed by his models, or having his equipment stolen, he viewed as part of the cost of doing business.
-His photographs may most easily be consulted in two collections: Speeding, in black and white, then in color Outcast, and to a lesser extent in The Big Penis Book.

-Hurles printed his pictures in his own darkroom, and filled all orders single-handedly.
+Hurles printed his pictures in his own darkroom and filled all orders single-handedly.

-Hurles' pictures have been reproduced repeatedly without his permission and without compensation to him.
+Hurles' pictures have been reproduced repeatedly without his permission or compensation.
 They are used, with permission, as illustrations in two collections of Boyd McDonald's Straight to Hell: The New York Review of Cocksucking material: Meat and Skin.
 Hurles described McDonald as "the kindest person," who "gave me such encouragement."

+His photographs may most easily be consulted in two collections: Speeding, in black and white, then in color Outcast, and to a lesser extent in The Big Penis Book.

 Audio tapes (cassettes)

-Besides paying for modeling, Hurles paid many of his models to talk, while alone in a room with the door closed, into an ordinary cassette recorder, typically on how they would like to mistreat gay men.
-In many cases he would go on to record a second audio tape in which he sexually serviced the models.
-Behind the bravado and aggression of the models there sometimes come through haunting overtones of the fact of their failure in life and their awareness of it.
+Besides paying for modeling, Hurles paid many of his models to talk, while alone in a room with the door closed, into an ordinary cassette recorder, typically about how they would like to mistreat gay men.
+In many cases, he would go on to record a second audio tape in which he sexually serviced the models.
+Behind the bravado and aggression of the models, there sometimes come through haunting overtones of their failure in life and their awareness of it.
 There also comes through, at times, their bewildered, demasculinized admiration of Hurles' enthusiasm for sex, for being the bottom, paying to fellate them, paying them to masturbate, buying their orgasms, which feel disturbingly good, although they see themselves as straight.
 Other models, however, are not threatened at all; they find it enjoyable to exploit Hurles for cash and sex, and "a hole's a hole".
 Some of the models were openly bisexual or gay, but David preferred straight models.

 He released over four hundred of these tapes of verbal sexual abuse.
 He has "always felt his audiotapes were his finest achievement."
 Five CDs of selected recordings have been released by Bijou Video.